MicrosoftDocs/microsoft-365-docs/microsoft-365/security/office-365-security/troubleshooting-mail-sent-to-office-365.md

 ### Are you managing your IP and domain's sending reputation?

-EOP filtering technologies are designed to provide anti-spam protections for Microsoft 365 as well as other Microsoft products like Exchange Server, Microsoft Office Outlook, and Windows Live Mail.
+EOP filtering technologies are designed to provide anti-spam protection for Microsoft 365 as well as other Microsoft products like Exchange Server.
 We also leverage SPF, DKIM, and DMARC; email authentication technologies that help address the problem of spoofing and phishing by verifying that the domain sending the email is authorized to do so.
 EOP filtering is influenced by a number of factors related to the sending IP, domain, authentication, list accuracy, complaint rates, content and more.
 Of these, one of the principal factors in driving down a sender's reputation and their ability to deliver email is their junk email complaint rate.

 ### Are you sending email from new IP addresses?